Last updated on 16 August 2023

-We humans create things, which in turn change us.
+We create things, which in turn change us.
 These changes are inevitable, but the scale and patterns in which they occur are meaningful in understanding how we can affect change in society through technology.
 Innovation is proactive, not reactive; it’s about creating change, not responding to it.

 This is about technology in the broad sense, defined by Wikipedia as “…the making, usage, and knowledge of tools, machines, techniques, crafts, systems, or methods of organization in order to solve a problem or perform a specific function.”